 Roman Chamomile essential oil contains Borneol, which reduces pain and inflammation.
 A 2015 study from the Nanjing, China, Department of Pharmacology found that “Borneol alleviates mechanical hyperalgesia in chronic inflammatory and neuropathic pain in mice“.
 There’s no similar study on humans, yet this is quite promising and worth the try!

-Aromatherapy is a big world, and there are more than 130 different essential oils available.
+Aromatherapy is a big world and there are more than 130 different essential oils available.
 You have just read about six essential oils that potentially significantly affect peripheral neuropathy and nerve pain.
-But many others also show intense pain relief, anti-inflammatory, soothing, and nerve boosting effects and would be valuable additions to your neuropathy oil blend: Lavender, Clove, Tea tree, Turmeric, Sweet Marjoram, Thyme, Lemon, Copaiba, Ginger, etc.
+But many others also show intense pain relief, anti-inflammatory, soothing, and nerve boosting effects and would be valuable additions to your essential oil recipes for neuropathy: Lavender, Clove, Tea tree, Turmeric, Sweet Marjoram, Thyme, Lemon, Copaiba, Ginger, etc.

 Creating your own essential oil recipe for neuropathy can be intimidating.
 Essential oils have to be chosen knowledgeably, diluted precisely, and applied adequately.
 Moreover, making your blend does require a higher investment.
 Buying pure essential oils is quite expensive, and you’ll use only a few drops of each kind.
-Fortunately, some ready-to-use essential oil blends and care products are specially formulated for people living with neuropathy and nerve pain.
+There are some very good ready-to-use essential oil blends specially formulated for neuropathy and nerve pain.
 Here are the best ones I’ve found: